cascremers/scyther/gui/INSTALL.md

 Requirements
 ------------

-To be able to use Scyther, you need the following three things:
+To be able to use all of Scyther's features, the following three dependencies are needed.
+If you only require the back-end tool (used from the command line) then you need only the first.

 1. The GraphViz library.